 Whilst attending your appointment, please be assured that all necessary health and safety precautions, in-line with national guidance, have been implemented.
-Face masks are available for you to wear as a patient when required (your midwife or doctor will advise you about this when you attend your appointment)/
+Face masks are available for you to wear when required (your midwife or doctor will advise you about this when you attend your appointment).

-You or your partner must not currently have, or in the seven days prior to the scan:
+You or your partner must not currently have, or in the ten days prior to the scan:

 If you, your partner, or anyone you live with have symptoms or have tested positive for COVID-19 then please contact your midwife for advice before attending your appointment.

-On entering the room, there will be designated chairs for partners in order to maintain maximum social distance.
-On completion of the scan, your partner will leave and wait for you outside at the ambulance entrance/exit.
+On entering the room, there will be designated chairs for partners, in order to maintain maximum social distance.
+On completion of the scan, your partner will leave and wait for you outside at the ambulance bay, or in the car park.